elebecca/CV/README.md

 ---------
 ## About
-I am a passionate developer with a strong background in graphic design, a good communication skills, can-do attitude and always looking to go the extra mile.
+I am a passionate developer with a strong background in graphic design.
+I'm fascinated about the intersection of technology of creativity.
+I’ve  good communication skills, a can-do attitude and am always looking to go the extra mile.
+Recently I’ve been a graduate in Makers Academy (London's leading programming bootcamp) in order to become upskilled with best practice tools and methodologies.
+I like to stay up to date with the latest frameworks and programming techniques.

 ## Projects